aimlab-wustl/growth-transform-NN/ReadMe.md

 it should be a square matrix of size = number of neurons.
 This GUI works best for 1-40 neurons.

-GT_LargeScale_runfile.m: Run a large network of neurons and visualize the spiking activity and population trajectories.
+**GT_LargeScale_runfile.m:** Runs a large network of neurons and creates visualization for the spiking activity and population trajectories.